© Crown copyright 2021

 When you qualify, your name is added to the register of ADIs.

 The ADI Registrar is responsible for the ADI register.
-They work for DVSA.
+The Registrar works for DVSA.

 The ADI Registrar can:

-- refuse to let you join the register or stay on it if you don’t meet the registration rules
+- refuse to let you join the register or stay on it if you do not meet the registration rules

 - remove you from the register in certain circumstances